NEWS AND EVENTS

 St Michael and All Angels, Caldecote:

 The church of St Michael and All Angels is on Main Street in “old” Caldecote.
-The church is about 1.5miles from the modern village centre of Highfields Caldecote (see map below).
+The church is about 1.5miles from the modern village centre of Highfields Caldecote.

 Directions for travelling visitors